pycom/pycom-documentation/content/firmwareapi/pycom/network/lora/lora_102.md

   - /firmwareapi/pycom/network/lora_102.md
 ---

 This class provides a LoRaWAN 1.0.2 compliant driver for the LoRa network processor in the LoPy and FiPy.
+LoRaWAN v1.0.2 is available up to the firmware version 1.20.2 (starting from v1.20.3.b0 the LoRaWAN v1.0.3 is available).

 Below is an example demonstrating LoRaWAN Activation by Personalisation usage:

 ```python
 from network import LoRa